Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Main algorithm: the generalized optimistic method

+In this section, we present the generalized optimistic method, which extends the ``optimistic'' idea described above in the OGDA method for approximating the Bregman PPM.
+Our proposed scheme is able to handle the composite structure in \eqref{eq:minimax} and can utilize second-order and higher-order information as we shall discuss in the upcoming sections.
 To better explain the idea behind our generalized optimistic method, let us first focus on the unconstrained smooth saddle point problem.
 In the OGDA method defined in \eqref{eq:ogda_update}, the term $F(\vz_{k+1})$ is approximated by a linear combination of the prediction term $F(\vz_{k})$ and the correction term $F(\vz_k)- F(\vz_{k-1})$.
 Now instead of using $F(\vz_{k})$ as the prediction for $F(\vz_{k+1})$, suppose that we have access to a general approximation function denoted by